 It was over a diavola pie at Pizza Riva that he told me how lucky he was to be able to learn from Andreas Fransson who had become a new partner to JP.
 He had so much respect for him.
 JP developed the skill set to be able to ascend and descend with the world’s best in just a few years.
 Many didn’t know how good JP had become at ski mountaineering.
 It takes time to be known in that arena and braggers are shot down quickly by the core.
 After a month-long stint in Chamonix, JP commented, “It’s all calculated and you just ski one turn at a time.
 It’s a different kind of skiing, but it’s really fulfilling.”
 That kind of skiing is the pinnacle and only for a few.

+JP wanted to become a better ski mountaineer – so he became a guide and learned to rock climb.
 Who would have thought that a mogul kid from Quebec could have such an impact on the sport of skiing in so many different facets?
 JP was the only true renaissance man of skiing.
 There wasn’t another athlete that was able to ski at such a high level in so many different disciplines; nor will there ever now that every single genre is so specialized.
 Hell, nowadays there is barely a pipe competitor that can ski park on an elite level.
 From X Games to Ski Mountaineering and everything in between, JP created and defined skiing as we know it.
 He was the first and the last of two decades of skiers, never to be emulated.
 Not even close.

 To top it off, he worked more behind the scenes than most pros work on snow their entire careers.
 JP did it all.
 Whether it was in front or behind the camera, on a computer, in an editing bay, skiing a sketchy pipe or climbing an icy couloir, he did it with the skill and precision.
 Skiing as we know it doesn’t exist without the contributions of JP Auclair.
 His natural ability to do just about anything on skis, coupled with his understanding of the business granted him one of the longest athlete careers in the sport.